Assistant Volleyball/Assistant Softballlcorre@neisd.net

-Coach Correa is Assistant Volleyball and Assistant Softball coach at Reagan.
 He also has coaching experience in football, boys basketball and track.
 Prior to coming to Reagan, Coach Correa taught and coached at Jackson Middle School and Holy Spirit Middle School.
 In 2001, he led the Incarnate Word Shamrocks to a Volleyball State Championship.
 Coach Correa also coaches club volleyball.

-He then attended Baylor University where he worked for the Baylor Bears Football team as a Student Assistant/Manager and got to experience being part of a Division I college program.
+His undergraduate degree was from Baylor University where he worked for the Bears Football team as a Student Assistant/Manager and got to experience being part of a Division I college program.
 After graduating from Baylor, Coach Hinton went on to West Texas A&M University where he completed his Master's degree and served as an Assistant Coach working with the Wide Receivers for the 2008-2014 seasons.
 While at West Texas A&M, the Buffaloes won 2 bowl games (Kanza Bowl in 2009 and 2011), had 4 NCAA playoff appearances (2008, 2010, 2012, and 2013), and reached the National Semi-finals in 2012 and the National Quarter-finals in 2013.